tubiana/TTClust/README.md

 It uses the MDTraj package so you can use a lot of different type of files ( This program was developped in order to clusterize molecular dynamic trajectories.
 Amber, gromacs, chamm, namd...)

+### Python Compatibility
+This program is compatible with python 2.7.x and 3.x.
+You can have a warning for matplotlib with python 3.x but the program still works

+### Dependancies:
+Following packages are needed:
+  - argparse
+  - cython (for mdtraj)
+  - mdtraj
+  - progressbar
+  - datetime *(present in default python library)*
+  - glob *(present in default python library)*
+  - matplotlib
+  - scipy

+You will find a file **requirements.txt**.
+You can install all requiered package wich this PIP:  `sudo pip install -r requirements.txt`

 #### Atoms selection
 For Selection syntax, use the one from MDTraj (http://mdtraj.org/latest/atom_selection.html).
 You can specify different selections for the calculation: